Douglas Field

 Recent and forthcoming publications

-Chapters in The Cambridge Companion to the Twentieth-Century American Novel and Politics (2023) and The Cambridge Companion to Jack Kerouac (2024).
+Chapter in The Cambridge Companion to Jack Kerouac (2024).

 Co-ed. (with Luke Walker), a special issue on William Blake, Neo-Romanticism and the Counterculture for the Bulletin of the John Rylands Library (2022).